wajeff/wajeff/README.md

 ### Hey!
 I'm Jeff!

 :computer: Full Stack Web Developer based in Toronto, ON </br>
+:revolving_hearts: Passionate about using computers to create a better and more accessible world for all!
 🔭 I’m currently working on Chrome Extensions to reduce distractions on social media platforms

 [![Jeff's GitHub stats](https://github-readme-stats.vercel.app/api?username=wajeff&hide=contribs,stars,prs,issues)](https://github.com/anuraghazra/github-readme-stats)